Ribes velutinum: Description

 The thick, leathery leaves have generally rounded blades divided shallowly into three or five lobes and dotted with glandular hairs.
 The small blades are borne on petioles.

 The inflorescence is a solitary flower or raceme of up to four flowers.
 Each small flower is a tube of white or yellowish sepals with smaller, similarly colored petals inside.
-The bloom period is April and May.
+The bloom period is April to May.